 - Analyze the data and formulate a hypothesis

 These Six Steps either confirms the hypothesis or leads to other questions.
-The ability to make good observations is also essential to developing other science process skills: communicating, classifying, measuring, inferring, and predicting.
+Making good observations is also essential to developing other science process skills: communicating, classifying, measuring, inferring, and predicting.
 An open-minded skeptic is a Freethinker guided by Logic.

 Shades of Skepticism